What Is Ikigai & How To Find Your Ikigai

 4. What You Can Be Paid For (Profession)

 Ikigai is about aligning your work with purpose.
-Find out income paths that match your interest and skills.
+Find out income paths that match your interests and skills.

 5. Self-Reflection Exercise